+Step 9: Promote yourself.

+If your product is sold via channels, think through ways to promote to a corporate buyer as well as retail customers.
+For some businesses, the majority of revenue occurs in key seasons such as the holidays or summer vacations.
+Promoting valuable offers, unique products or gift packs to induce trial of incremental offerings could create the key difference in reaching revenue goals.

+Lulu.com, headquartered in Raleigh, is a digital marketplace that serves both authors and readers.
+The company needs more authors to attract more readers and more readers to attract more authors.
+The marketing staff thinks about both groups in approaching promotions.

-it's free to publish.
+"For authors, one of the most compelling aspects of Lulu is that it's free to publish.
 We charge no upfront fees," explained Rob Croft, director of marketing at Lulu.
 This year, Lulu built a campaign around that fact.
 It promoted its free platform and the availability of free ISBNs.
 And the company threw in a free book so authors could experience the satisfaction of seeing their works in print.
 Lulu relied heavily on search engine marketing, which gave the highest return on investment for acquiring new customers.

 As it turns out, authors also are instrumental in book sales at Lulu.
 They all have a base of readers and are always eager to encourage them to buy.
 This year, Lulu started monthly sales contests for its authors.
-The company gave participants coupons to promote their books and offered tips on increasof marketing for Hosted Solutions, warned to be careful with sponsorships: "Do things that are more memorable.
-Constantly evaluate what is working and not working.
-Try new things - we took customers whitewater rafting - it was a new thing, as football and hockey can get old."
-Hosted Solutions has also used social media successfully to create awareness of their events.
-Allen said that LinkedIn was useful for promoting an event this past summer that attracted a large crowd.
-She is a big fan of influencer marketing and plans to do more with the company's blog and Twitter by commenting on hot topics in coming months.

-ing sales.
+The company gave participants coupons to promote their books and offered tips on increasing sales.
 It awarded cash prizes to winners.
 This program created both community and action.

 "We planned a number of 'doorbuster' deals on Black Friday and Cyber Monday to drive sales," Croft said.
 "Every day in December, we'll have a different promotion to help our customers find and create memorable and meaningful gifts at the best prices.
 We'll also have a gift ideas page with our holiday pricing."

-All of the promotions Lulu is running this holiday season have been informed by experiences from the year.
-The company has spent much of 2009 looking at ways to drive more transactions during off-peak periods.
+All of the promotions Lulu is running this holiday season have been informed by experiences in the prior 12 months.
+The company has spent much of the year looking at ways to drive more transactions during off-peak periods.